univention/univention-corporate-server/doc/changelog/index.rst

 * Fix escaping of DNS labels and names (:uv:bug:`50385`).

-* Allow using domain `home.arpa` from RFC-8375 (:uv:bug:`55612`).
+* Allow using domain ``home.arpa`` from :rfc:`8375` (:uv:bug:`55612`).

-* The StartTLS operation mode is now configurable via the UCR variable `directory/manager/starttls`.
+* The StartTLS operation mode is now configurable via the |UCSUCRV|
+  :envvar:`directory/manager/starttls`.
 This is required in a Kubernetes environment (:uv:bug:`57098`).

-* The log messages of UDM are now logged via the Python `logging` interface, which is configured to still log to the `univention.debug` log stream.
+* The log messages of |UCSUDM| are now logged via the Python :py:mod:`logging` interface, which is configured to still log to the :py:mod:`univention.debug` log stream.
 This is a prerequisite for prefixing log lines with the request ID in the UDM REST API (:uv:bug:`56970`).

-* The `uldap` library now supports the SASL binding mechanism `OAUTHBEARER` (:uv:bug:`49006`).
+* The :py:mod:`uldap` library now supports the SASL binding mechanism ``OAUTHBEARER`` (:uv:bug:`49006`).

 * On UCS 5.2 systems purely numeric user and group names are no longer allowed by default.
-The UCR variables `directory/manager/user/enable-legacy-username- format` and `directory/manager/group/enable-legacy-cn-format` have been added to optionally allow such names if needed.
+The |UCSUCRV|\ s :envvar:`directory/manager/user/enable-legacy-username-format` and :envvar:`directory/manager/group/enable-legacy-cn-format` have been added to optionally allow such names if needed.
 System upgrades detect whether fully numeric names are already in use, in which case they are automatically allowed (:uv:bug:`56232`).

-* The new logging interface `univention.logging` is used to initialize `univention.debug` (:uv:bug:`55324`).
+* The new logging interface :py:mod:`univention.logging` is used to initialize :py:mod:`univention.debug` (:uv:bug:`55324`).

-* A missing dependency to `python-univention-debug` has been added, which preserves Python 2.7 compatibility (:uv:bug:`57064`).
+* A missing dependency to :program:`python-univention-debug` has been added, which preserves Python 2.7 compatibility (:uv:bug:`57064`).

 .. _changelog-umc-setup: